 We’ve also had a 31% increase in enquiries from Middle Eastern clients.
 Many of our large residential deals have been for Gulf Cooperation Clients either investing or refinancing in London.
 From refinancing a £5.5million property portfolio for client in Dubai, to refinancing a £5million bridging loan for a Saudi Arabian businessman, the evidence suggests these clients want to hold on to their UK investments.

 As it stands, we expect the market to kick back to life as Brexit trade deals are finalised; the current market slowness is a confidence slump, which will soon correct.

-The European market has warmed up considerably, particularly in Spain and France.
+The European market has warmed up considerably, particularly in French and Spanish mortgage markets.
 Enness International received €297,935,625 of lending enquiries in France and Monaco alone since February 2017, which shows the phenomenal appetite for luxury property in the region.

 Macron’s change to wealth tax are also set to have a significant impact; and may stimulate the return of wealthy property investors to the country; read our analysis here for more insight.